NRA President Oliver North Was Convicted In Iran-Contra Affair — Later Overturned — Nearly 30 Years Ago

-Oliver North’s name returned to the news in recent days amidst reports that he will not be seeking reelection as the president of the National Rifle Association upon the completion of his first term, as previously reported by The Inquisitr.
-The retired United States Marine Corps lieutenant colonel has garnered attention as a best-selling author and host of radio and television shows, but his career will always be defined by a political scandal from 30 years ago, the Iran-Contra affair, which rocked the Ronald Reagan administration.
+Oliver North’s name returned to the news in recent days, amidst reports that he will not be seeking reelection as the president of the National Rifle Association upon the completion of his first term, per The Inquisitr.
+The retired United States Marine Corps lieutenant colonel has garnered attention as a best-selling author — and as the host of several radio and television shows — but his career may always be defined by a political scandal from 30 years ago, the Iran-Contra affair, which rocked the Ronald Reagan administration.

-North became the face of the scandal and was eventually convicted on three counts of accepting a gratuity, aiding in the obstruction of Congress, and destroying documents, according to records from Brown University.
+North became the face of the scandal — and was eventually convicted on three counts of accepting a gratuity, aiding in the obstruction of Congress, and destroying documents, according to records from Brown University.
 This resulted in a suspended 3-year prison term, 2 years probation, $150,000 in fines, and 1,200 hours of community service.
-This conviction was later reversed and all charges were dismissed.
+This conviction was later reversed, and all charges were dismissed.

-The Iran-Contra affair arose from American foreign policy during the Cold War and the Reagan administration’s all-out attack on the spread of Communism in the United States’ “backyard”, which meant even political upheavals in the small Central American nation of Nicaragua became a proxy battle between the US and the Soviet Union and the competing ideologies they represented.
-Nicaragua was lead by the Marxist-oriented Sandinistas, with the US military funneling money and weapons to the rebel “Contras” that sought to overthrow them.
-Congress eventually passed the Boland Amendment, banning the support due to allegations that the Contras were involved with death squads and drug smuggling, according to Encyclopedia Britannica.
+The Iran-Contra affair arose from American foreign policy during the Cold War and the Reagan administration’s all-out attack on the spread of communism in the United States’ “backyard.”
+This meant that even political upheavals in the small Central American nation of Nicaragua became a proxy battle between the U.S. and the Soviet Union — and the competing ideologies represented by these two superpowers.
+Nicaragua was lead by the Marxist-oriented Sandinistas, with the U.S. military funneling money and weapons to the rebel “Contras” that sought to overthrow them.
+Congress eventually passed the Boland Amendment, banning this support due to allegations that the Contras were involved with death squads and drug smuggling, according to Encyclopedia Britannica.

 That theory never escalated to conspiracy level, BUT can you say Oliver North & Iran Contra. https://t.co/5AuMx5I0bP